finbox-in/finbox-in.github.io/docs/device-connect/android.md

 </CodeSwitcher>

 ## Adding Dependency
-In the project level `build.gradle` file, add the repository URLs to all `allprojects` block.
+In the project level `build.gradle` file or `settings.gradle`, add the repository URLs to all `allprojects` block or `repositories` block inside `dependencyResolutionManagement`.

 <CodeSwitcher :languages="{kotlin:'Kotlin',groovy:'Groovy'}">
 <template v-slot:kotlin>